-The Workgroup agreed with what the proposer has suggested.
-The Workgroup discussed that the Performance Assurance Framework Document (PAFD) has the ability to be changed by the PAC without the need to be put through the current change processes.
+The Workgroup agreed with what the Proposer had suggested.
+The Workgroup discussed that the PAFD has the ability to be changed by the PAC without the need to be put through the current change processes.
 The Workgroup highlighted that there is an area of risk that changes made to that document will not have industry wide visibility and therefore there may be occasions where there are IGT UNC consequences that are not identified.
 The Workgroup discussed how this could be mitigated and suggested to the Proposer that a checklist or mechanism should be put into the PAFD to ensure that all implications for change are considered before being implemented.
-The proposer resolved to take this away and liaise with the proposer of UNC674.
+The Proposer resolved to take this away and liaise with the Proposer of UNC0674.